Miguel-drm/capstone-phil-e-read/VoskServer/START_HERE.md

 ## 💡 Pro Tip

-Deploy **Tagalog now**, use it for testing.
-Later, when you have time, upload the small English model for English support.
+**Recommended**: Deploy **both languages** using Solution A!

+The LGraph English model is memory-efficient enough for free tier.
+With lazy loading, only one model is in memory at a time.

-**Total time**: 10 minutes to get Tagalog working! 🚀
+**Total time**: 15 minutes to get both languages working! 🚀

+**Alternative**: Start with Tagalog-only (Solution B) if you want the safest option.